dot-Justin/LAMatHome/README.md

 > [!NOTE]
 >
-> *Integrations marked with a* ❕ *need to be saved as a note to work. r1 will interpret these as commands to itself, and not save the query to the rabbithole.
+> *Integrations marked with a* ❕ *may need to be saved as a note to work. r1 could interpret these as commands to itself, and not save the query to the rabbithole.
 This is a result of r1 update 20240603.15/0.8.99(134D8DE) that enabled voice settings.*
 >
 > *Integrations marked with a ⚠️ are experimental and may send to the incorrect person/channel based on the way the user utterance is transcribed.
 This is a limitation of the r1, not LLM Parsing.*